adrianlizarraga/nibble/README.md

 - Multiple return values
 - Module import system

-The syntax is based on C and rust, but is very much subject to radical change.
+The syntax is based on C and rust, but is very much subject to change.

 ### Why not just use C++, D, Odin, or another language?
 I really enjoy using C, but I've always wanted a few features typically found in higher-level languages.
 That said, I don't claim to have any innovative ideas.
 I'm doing this primarily for fun.